2010 United States Senate election in Vermont: Campaign

-First elected in 1974, Leahy is the first and only Democrat elected to the U.S. Senate from Vermont.
+First elected in 1974, Leahy was at the time the first and only Democrat elected to the U.S. Senate from Vermont.
 He won his last two re-election campaigns with at least 70% of the vote.
 He is the second-most-senior member of Congress.
 In a June 2010 poll, the incumbent was viewed very favorably by 52% of the state.
 52% of the state opposed repeal of the Affordable Care Act (ACA) and 50% opposed Arizona's immigration law.
 Obama's approval rating in the poll was 62%.
 Obama carried Vermont with 67% of the vote in 2008.

 His Republican opponent was Len Britton, a businessman who had never run for public office before.
 As of August 2010, he had released two TV ads, criticizing Obama's stimulus and the deficits.
-His campaign manager admitted "Len is an unknown candidate and we are rigorously running on a difficult campaign schedule."
+His campaign manager admitted, "Len is an unknown candidate and we are rigorously running on a difficult campaign schedule."